 Four years ago we launched the Bracell brand, taking on the mission of improving people's lives by developing natural resources sustainably.
-As a member of RGE group, we are committed to creating value for communities, the climate and our employees and customers.
-Only then will our results also be positive for the company.
+As a member of RGE Group, we are committed to creating value for communities, the climate, the country and customers.
+Only then will our results also be positive for the Company.